3ZsForInsomnia/revman.nvim/README.md

 ---

-For full details and advanced usage, see `:help revman` (coming soon).
+For full details and advanced usage, see `:help revman`.

-## To do
+## Roadmap

-Take some screenshots and gifs of usage
+- [ ] Add images and gifs of usage to the README
-Publish on reddit!
+- [ ] Simplifying and documenting exposed API
+- [ ] Allowing support for other pickers than Telescope